ChamudiChanuki/ChatApp/README.md

 4. Possible Future Improvements

--Add user profiles (avatar, display name, status).
+- Add user profiles (avatar, display name, status).

--Implement group chats and chat rooms.
+- Implement group chats and chat rooms.

--Improve design for mobile devices with a more refined layout and animations
+- Improve design for mobile devices with a more refined layout and animations